 - thiamine to help prevent confusion

-If you are feeling disoriented, counseling may help to anchor your thoughts.
-Counseling is also used as a treatment for people whose condition makes them engage in dangerous behaviors.
-In all cases, counseling is intended to make you comfortable and give you a safe place to discuss your thoughts and feelings.
+In all cases, counseling is intended to make you feel comfortable and give you a safe place to discuss your thoughts and feelings.

 Full recovery from delirium is possible with the right treatment.
 It can take up to a few weeks for you to think, speak, and feel physically like your old self.

 You might have side effects from the medications used to treat this condition.
 Speak to your doctor about any concerns you may have.